Clients often tell me things like: “I am nervous about this conversation. I have been putting it off. How do I start? “

 One thing to bear in mind is that many recipients are shocked and embarrassed when they hear critical performance feedback.
 Mostly this is because you are likely to be the first person to raise this.

 How to begin?

-I want to bring one or two of things to your attention.
-One to two areas of your behaviour that are no longer acceptable to me, or in our team.
-Then, either
+I want to bring one or two things to your attention.
+One or two areas of your behaviour that are no longer acceptable to me, or in our team.

 - What do you think I might be referring to?

 - How about I let you know what these are, and then you respond?

 Be conscious of these crucial conversations, you are building a relationship:

 - Be generous, rather than unkind.

 The process from there will be different in each situation, depending on the recipient’s response.
 By thinking ahead and taking these first steps, you will be improving the performance of your business and your team, and quite likely building better and stronger relationships.